 In collaboration with other organizations, the Institute has recommended several specific actions to accelerate California’s implementation of habitat and dust suppression projects at the Salton Sea.

-Check our announcements page for notice of upcoming staff presentations on the Salton Sea.
+Check our announcements page for notice of upcoming staff presentations on the Salton Sea and other timely topics.